DrCpp/DrMock/docs/samples/states.md

 ## State verification

-Access to the mock object (except during configuration) can be entirely eliminated in many cases, making the test entirely independent of the implementation of the system under testing.
+Access to the mock object (except during configuration) can be entirely eliminated in many cases, thus freeing the programmer to have any knowledge of the implementation of the system under test.

 Consider the following example:
 ```